benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 | incomingServer | `activeSync`  | URL  | ActiveSync            |
 | incomingServer | `graph`       | URL  | Microsoft Graph       |

 Other protocol names can be added using an IANA registry.
-Their respective registrations need to define:
-* Element: The XML element wrapping the server section.
-* Type: The `type` property value of the server section.
-* Base: Whether the protocol is URL-based or TCP-based,
-* Name: The commonly used name of the protocol
-* Specification: Which RFCs or document specifies the protocol, and
-* Additional Elements: (Optional) Protocol-specific XML elements and their meaning.
+See the corresponding section below.

 ## URL-based protocols